LearnLink Blog

 ✅ Exercise 1:

-Match the Action: Look at the pictures below.
-Draw a line from the picture to the correct action phrase.
+Match the Action: Connect the image to the phrase.

 1. I _____ up at 7 AM. (wake / wakes)